 A homeowner might pursue a short sale to prevent losing their home to the bank in foreclosure.
 Often a bank will choose to allow a short sale if they believe that it will result in a smaller financial loss than foreclosing.
 For the homeowner, the advantages include avoidance of having a foreclosure on their credit history and the partial control of the monetary deficiency.
 Additionally, a short sale is typically faster and less expensive than a foreclosure for the bank.

 Commercial Real Estate

-We provide commercial services for institutional clients, small businesses and private individuals on the purchase, sale, development and leasing of commercial real estate and investment properties.
+We provide commercial services for institutional clients, small businesses and private individuals on the purchase and sale of commercial real estate and investment properties.